-In my home section two, (link at bottom of this page), and in the MIG aluminum section at this site, there is much more information on the subject of Aluminum MIG weld fabrication issues and my resolutions.
+In my home section page two, and in the MIG aluminum section at this site, there is much more information on the subject of Aluminum MIG weld fabrication issues and my resolutions.

-WITH THE MAJORITY OF AUTO & TRUCK PLANTS AND THEIR SUPPLIERS, YOU WON'T HAVE TO LOOK FAR, TO FIND THE EXTENSIVE WELD COST CONSEQUENCES THAT WILL DAILY RESULT FROM UNDER QUALIFIED MANAGERS, ENGINEERS, TECHNICIANS & SUPERVISORS.
+WITH THE MAJORITY OF AUTO - TRUCK PLANTS AND THEIR SUPPLIERS, YOU WILL NOT HAVE TO LOOK FAR, TO FIND THE EXTENSIVE WELD COST CONSEQUENCES THAT DAILY RESULT FROM UNDER QUALIFIED ROBOT LINE, MANAGERS, ENGINEERS, TECHNICIANS & SUPERVISORS.

 in 2014, WITH 20 MILLION VEHICAL RECALLS, AND BILLIONS OF DOLLARS SPENT ANNUALY ON RECALL REPAIR COSTS, IT WOULD SEEM THAT WELDING IS JUST ONE PROCESS, THAT THE AUTO - TRUCK MANAGERS AND ENGINEERS HAVE MANUFACTURING ISSUES WITH.

-ONE COULD ASK.
-WHY THE INDUSTRY TRAINING IS NOT BEING PROVIDED SO INDIVIDUALS CAN BUILD AND BE RESPONSIBLE FOR, COMPONENTS THAT ARE ACTUALLY BUILT IN COMPLIANCE WITH THE DESIGNER'S SPECIFICATIONS.
+A REASONABLE QUESTION ONE COULD ASK.
+WHY IS THE INDUSTRY TRAINING NOT BEING PROVIDED SO INDIVIDUALS CAN BUILD AND BE RESPONSIBLE FOR, COMPONENTS THAT ARE ACTUALLY BUILT IN COMPLIANCE WITH THE DESIGNER'S SPECIFICATIONS.

-MOST MANAGERS INVOLVED WITH WELDS DO NOT LIKE THIS SITE, THEN AGAIN, MOST MANAGERS WON'T VISIT THIS SITE AS THEY ARE TOO BUSY PUTTING OUT THEIR WELD SHOP FIRES.
+MOST WELD MANAGERS, ENGINEERS AND SUPERVISORS DO NOT LIKE THIS SITE, THEN AGAIN, MOST OF THESE INDIVIDUALS DONT HAVE TIME TO VISIT THIS SITE AS THEY ARE TOO BUSY PUTTING OUT THEIR WELD SHOP FIRES.

 In the last three decades, at many of the major auto - truck plants that I was asked to assist with their robot or manual MIG - Flux Cored weld quality and productivity problems, I was asked to create reports showing the root causes of the weld quality or productivity issues.
 In my reports provided to the plant managers and engineering managers, I would typically criticize the fact that the weld issues were not generated on the shop floor, they were instead generated by the lack of management - engineering, robot and weld process expertise, ownership, responsibility and accountability.
 Typically my reports would end up in the front office garbage baskets, and I even tho I quickly solved the weld problems for a small costs, I was rarely asked back.

-There are many USA, auto - truck plant managers that will sweep their robot weld issues under their office rug.
-Other manufacturing executives may give up on the robot welded parts, and decide to send the parts to Mexico, or to some other country where overtime rates and manual labor weld repair costs, are not relevant.
+There are some USA, auto - truck plant managers that daily sweep their robot weld issues under their office rug.
+I know one big three company that gave up on their robot welded parts, and shut down the mult-million dollar robot lines, and sent the robots and parts to Mexico, a country where overtime rates and manual labor weld rework costs are not that relevant.

-We could all bury our heads in the sand while the USA middle class way of life quickly erodes.
+Instead of providing manufacturing resolutions, many engineers and mangers bury their heads in the sand, while the USA manufacturing jobs and middle class way of life disappears.